HIP-infrastructure/.github/profile/README.md

 - [ghostfs](https://github.com/HIP-infrastructure/ghostfs): container image that includes a distributed file system tailored to the HIP.
 - [datahipy](https://github.com/HIP-infrastructure/datahipy): containerized tool written in Python to manage neuroimaging data in the HIP

+A selection of the core components have been pinned below.

+## Licensing

 All components are distributed under an open-source license.
-A selection of the core components have been pinned below.
+See in their respective repository for more details.

+## Funding

+This project received funding from the European Union's H2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3, as part the Human Intracerebral EEG Platform (HIP)).